 D.C.
 Metro is already on thin ice with the Federal Transit Administration (FTA) and it is once again displaying what seems like a disregard for public safety.
 While we recognize the need for bus drivers, it can be dangerous to throw inexperienced bus drivers out on the road without proper training.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP fight for those injured in transportation accidents.
-We offer free consultations, call us today to speak to one of our attorneys.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP fight for those injured in transportation accidents.
+We offer free consultations, contact us today to speak to one of our attorneys.